CorpseBook/Presentation/README.md

 **Sections**
 - Introduce the project and group members
+- Live demo
-- Learning objectives (do we each discuss our own?)
+- Learning objectives (each discuss our own)
 - Technologies used
-- Live demo
-- Show code? (do we show code from each app?)
+- Show code - desktop, mobile, server, css
+- What didn't go well
 - What went well
-- What didn't go well
 - Plans for the future (brief)
+- Live demo wrap up

 **Speakers**
 - Alex - Desktop code, learning objectives